Tag Archive for: FAQ

 My Best Advice:

-You can find AIP compliant nutritional yeast in my AIP Storefronts on Amazon (click here) – always be sure to check ingredient labels to be sure.
+You can find AIP compliant nutritional yeast in my AIP Storefronts on Amazon (click here for the USA / Canada and the UK) – always be sure to check ingredient labels to be sure.

 Looking for Recipes?

-If you’re looking for recipes that incorporate the cheesy flavor of nutritional yeast (including AIP cheese sauce, queso, AIP mac n cheese and more) be sure to visit our Facebook Group and try the group search, lots will come up!
+If you’re looking for recipes that use nutritional yeast for that cheesy flavor — think AIP cheese sauce, queso, or even AIP mac and “cheese” — head over to our Facebook Group and use the Group Search Feature.